12 Best Things To Do In Pai, Thailand

 12. Take A Trip To Tham Lod Cave

-The magnificient Tham Lod Cave is located just at 45 minutes drive from Pai.
+The magnificent Tham Lod Cave is located just a 45-minute drive from Pai.
 It is totally doable if you can save time for a day trip.
 There are 3 huge connected caverns which can be navigated with the help of a mandatory guide carrying a lantern who is available at the entrance.
-You would be exploring some parts of these impressive caves on a bamboo raft and the other parts by walking through the caves.
+You would be exploring some parts of these impressive caves on a bamboo raft, and the other parts by walking through the caves.

-In the caves, you could see some ancient coffins that are about 500 years old, thousands of bats, stalactites and stalagmites (hanging pointed formations on the ceilings of the cave).
-Make sure you are wearing very comfy shoes and if possible do carry a torch for a better vision inside the caves.
+In the caves, you could see some ancient coffins that are about 500 years old, thousands of bats, stalactites, and stalagmites (hanging pointed formations on the ceilings of the cave).
+Make sure you are wearing very comfy shoes, and if possible do carry a torch for better vision inside the caves.

 - Timings : 9 AM to 6 PM